 5. Chicken à la toulousaine and its very special garnish

-And yes, we Toulousans love good meat and poultry!
-And we prove it with this recipe for chicken à la toulousaine.
-What is it?
-Well, a simple chicken stuffed with sausage meat.
+Yes, we Toulousans love good meat and poultry!
+And we’re proving it with this recipe for chicken à la toulousaine.
+It’s a simple chicken stuffed with sausage meat.
 But not just any sausage meat, of course.
-This dish is made exclusively with Toulouse sausage, topped with olives and garlic.
-And that’s all there is to it!
+To make this dish, we use only Toulouse sausage, topped with olives and garlic, and that’s it!

 📍 Hôtel restaurant Le Pic – 98 Rte d’Espagne – 31100 Toulouse